D-I-V-O-R-C-E: Parodies

 Sheb Wooley recorded a spoof version of the song under his Ben Colder pseudonym in 1969 with a dog in place of the little boy in the lyrics and spelt out words such as vet and quarantine.
 A rendition of this version, sung by Scottish comedian Billy Connolly, was a No. 1 hit in the UK in November 1975.

-Les Barker parodied it as well; the word he spells out so his son won’t understand is “Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch”.

 In culture

 Along with three other songs by Wynette, this one was played in the Bob Rafelson film, Five Easy Pieces (1970).
 The song was also featured in the radio station Rebel Radio in Grand Theft Auto V.